 Before we dig into the details of the Lendbreen site, it is useful to know that archaeological ice sites in the high mountains are quite different from regular archaeological sites in the lowlands.
 There is a lot of artifact displacement by meltwater, ice movement and wind, blurring the original patterns of distribution.
-Simply put: The artifacts are only rarely found where they were originally lost.
-At Lendbreen, we found four pieces of the same Bronze Age ski, which could be nicely refitted, but were separated by 250 m.
-Interpreting what the artefact patterns mean is thus best approached with caution.
+Simply put: We only rarely find artefacts where they were originally lost.
+At Lendbreen, four pieces of the same Bronze Age ski fitted nicely together.
+However, their findspots were up to 250 m apart.
+Thus, caution is necessary when we try to interpret the artefact patterns.

-The route crossing Lendbreen was used by packhorses when the rough terrain was covered by snow.
+Packhorses used the the route crossing Lendbreen when snow covered the rough terrain.
 Thus, the artifacts were very likely originally lost or discarded on snow.
-However, until the big melt in 2019, nearly all the finds in the pass area were found lying on the ground.
+However, until the big melt in 2019, nearly all the finds recovered in the pass area lay on the ground.
 This is in fact quite normal on archaeological ice sites.
-The artifacts have melted out one or more times since their time of loss on the snow and ended up on the ground, only to be re-covered by snow and ice (read more about ice patches and glaciers as archaeological sites here).
-Finding the artifacts on the bare ground today does not mean that they were originally lost when the area was free of snow and ice.
+The artifacts melted out one or more times since their time of loss on the snow and ended up on the ground, only to be re-covered by snow and ice (read more about ice patches and glaciers as archaeological sites here).
+Finding the artefacts on the bare ground today does not mean that they were originally lost when the area was free of snow and ice.
 Misunderstanding this fundamental issue was what got the Ötzi investigation off on the wrong foot (read here).

 The glacial ice preserves artefacts of organic materials, such as wood, bone, wool and leather.
-Wood, birch bark and bone preserve best of these and are often the only materials left on sites that have been repeatedly exposed.
+Wood, birch bark and bone preserve best of these.
+They are often the only materials left on sites that are repeatedly exposed.
 Textiles and leather disappear more rapidly.
-This means that we have to be careful not to over-interpret maps of artifact distribution as some of the patterns may be caused by differences in preservation.
-The clear concentration of artifacts and horse dung in the depression just below the pass is mainly caused by good preservation conditions here.
+This means that we must be careful not to over-interpret maps of artifact distribution.
+Differences in preservation may cause some of the patterns.
+One example of this is the clear concentration of artefacts and horse dung in the depression just below the pass.
+This is likely the result of good preservation conditions here.

 The cairns and the shelter

-Luckily, we are not left only with the artifacts to show us where the route crossed the ice.
+Luckily, artefacts are not the only objects that show where the route crossed the ice.
 A line of cairns shows the route coming up the Lendbreen ice patch from the north and going down on the southern side.
 In the pass area, there are a large number of cairns of varying sizes and shapes and even a stone-built shelter.

 Other routes crossing the Lomseggen ridge do not have nearly the same amount of cairns and Lendbreen is the only one with a shelter.
 This singles out Lendbreen as a pass of special significance.
-You get the impression that maybe not all of the travelers here were locals, and therefore the route needed to be better marked and provided with extra protection.
+You get the impression that maybe not all of the travelers here were locals.
+Therefore the route needed better markings and to be provided with extra protection.
 The high number of large and small cairns in the pass does remind one of the cairns built by tourists today, as memorials of their visit.